-The significant time spent in ‘nomadism’ fundamentally influenced and inspired McLaughlin’s work, most strongly the impressions of Africa: the power of its light and the landscapes of the coastal regions along the Indian Ocean.
+The significant time spent in ‘nomadism’ fundamentally influenced and inspired my practice and work, most strongly the impressions of Africa: the power of its light and the landscapes of the coastal regions along the Indian Ocean.

 These images came out of the simple desire to record and document a series of journeys/turas/pilgrimages undertaken over a 35 year period.

 With regard to the portraiture; I have strove to represent the human essence of a particular subject or situation without the diversion of slick photoshop techniques.
 These photographs are not so much observational but experiential.
 What the subjects chose to reveal here was all I was ever to know of them, however I wanted to honour and celebrate them without them becoming mere photo props.

 Intrigued by the idea that a path trodden in a straight line could become a sculpture, I began to investigate the notion that a journey undertaken with the appropriate intention, could become a work of art.
 The scale could be local or global, continental or planetary.

 A photograph, the medium through which I could share the experience of the journey and to bring it back into some aspect of the public domain such as a gallery space or similar.